-So, which is the Best WordPress Translation Plugin?
+So, which is the Best WordPress Translation Plugins?

-I can’t say for sure because each translation plugin for WordPress has its own unique selling proposition that makes it different from the rest.
+I can’t say for sure because each WordPress translation plugins has its own unique selling proposition that makes it different from the rest.

 I can recommend a few like Weglot and Google Website Translator.